 This document does not cover all design requirements.
 Items not specifically mentioned in these Guidelines will be reviewed by the DRC.
-All properties within PINE FOREST are within a Local Fire Responsibility Area.
-All Homesites are subject to ordinances created and enforced by the Truckee Fire Protection District.
+All properties within PINE FOREST are within a Local Fire Responsibility Area and a Very High Fire Severity Zone.
+All Homesites are subject to ordinances created and enforced by the State of California, the Town of Truckee and the Truckee Fire Protection District.
 These regulations have provisions applicable to the design and construction of homes and accessory structures as well as the development of the site surrounding the home.
-Compliance with these requirements is the responsibility of property Owners.
+Compliance with all provisions of the Wildland-Urban Interface [WUI] requirements is the responsibility of Applicants and Property Owners.